 Workers’ compensation will also cover a portion of your lost wages if you cannot work due to your injury or illness.
-This benefit is usually paid out at two-thirds of your regular pay.
-In some cases, it may be possible to receive benefits for more than two-thirds of your lost wages.
+This benefit is usually paid out at two-thirds of your average weekly wage and is referred to as your compensation rate.

 Vocational rehabilitation benefits can help cover the cost of tuition, books, and other necessary expenses.
 This benefit is designed to help you retrain for a new job if your injury or illness prevents you from returning to your previous occupation.
 In some cases, workers’ compensation will assign a vocational rehabilitation specialist to your case; this specialist will help you in your job search efforts.

 Workers’ compensation will provide death benefits to the worker’s surviving spouse and/or dependent children if a worker dies due to their injury or illness.
 These benefits can help cover funeral costs and lost income.